-Let’s talk about the use of pills for pets in general.
-It’s important to know how to administer various medications.
-Obviously you can’t call a veterinarian every time your dog needs to take some vitamins or medicine.
+Let’s talk about pills for pets in general.
+It’s important to know how to provide various medications.
+Obviously you can’t call a vet every time your dog needs to take vitamins or medicine!

-Pills are great for people but syrups and other liquid forms of medicines are usually easier to administer to dogs.
-Some drugs come in capsule or tablet form which may be easily turned into powdered form as needed.
+Pills are convenient for people.
+Syrups and liquid forms of medicines are usually easier to administer to dogs.
+Many drugs come in capsule or tablet form.
+They’re easily turned into powdered form as needed.

 Can I Give My Dog Pills?
 Answer: Yes, when safe and appropriate

 This is a broad topic.
-The most important thing to know is that any medicine needs to be cleared with your vet before giving it to a precious pet.
+The key takeaway is that any medicine should be cleared with a vet before giving it to a precious pet.

-Sometimes you’ll need to give your dog allergy pills, antibiotic pills and vitamin supplements.
-Administering medicine orally is the most common way to introduce various treatments for dogs.
-Dog owners should know the basic procedures and guidelines for giving oral medicines.
-Let’s get into more detail below regarding giving your dog any pill.
+Sometimes you’ll need to provide your dog with allergy pills, antibiotic pills and vitamin supplements.
+Oral medicine is, by far, the most common treatment form for dogs.
+Owners should know basic procedures and guidelines for giving medicines.
+Let’s get into more detail so you can give your dog any type of pill.

 How to Give Pills to a Dog

-If you’re a right handed person, place your left hand on the top portion of your dog’s head.
-Use your right hand for holding the pill which should be between your thumb and index finger.
-Then use your left hand’s thumb and index finger to lift your dog’s upper jaw.
+Right handed persons should place their left hand on the top portion of the dog’s head.
+Use your right hand to hold the pill, between the thumb and index finger.
+Then, use your left hand’s thumb and index finger to lift your dog’s upper jaw.

-Giving your dog pills isn’t very pleasant because they don’t understand what’s going on.
+Giving your dog pills isn’t pleasant.
+They don’t understand what’s going on.
 This is especially true if they’re not used to taking tablet or pill medicines.
-Try to do this maneuver as swiftly and safely as possible.
-Success on the first try will be less stressful for both of you than several failed attempts.

 Once you get the hang of it, oral pills are easier to give than capsules and liquid medicines.
 When a pill is swallowed by your dog, your task is done almost immediately.
 Then you’ll just need to closely monitor them.

 Liquid medicines are also not difficult to administer, especially flavored syrups.
-Puppies, that are not yet accustomed to swallowing pills, are often given such liquid forms.
+Puppies not yet accustomed to swallowing pills are often given liquid forms.